 For example, if a person seeks acupuncture for low back pain and occipital headaches, the acupuncturist might choose Small Intestine 3 on the hand because this point directly affects the tai yang/back zone of the body.
 The idea is that these opening points, as they are known, help to loosen the tight musculature and constricted meridians of the zone, which then lessens the intensity of any direct needling to the area.

 Find out if your Valentine is experiencing any pain or tension in a specific part of the body.
 Based on that information, you can select from the following points:

-This acupressure point is for pain, tension or discomfort anywhere on the back of the body.
+This acupressure point is for pain, tension, or discomfort anywhere on the back of the body.
 So if your Valentine mentions low back pain, upper back and neck pain, or headaches that feel like they’re coming from the base of the skull, this is a good choice.
 You can press it on both hands, although it’s usually easier to do one hand at a time.
-If the pain is in the upper back or head, you can ask which side of the body is worse and just do the point on that side.
+If the pain is in the upper back or head, ask which side of the body is worse and just do the point on that side.

-This acupressure point is for pain, tension or discomfort anywhere on the front of the body.
+This acupressure point is for pain, tension, or discomfort anywhere on the front of the body.
 Any complaints having to do with the chest or abdominal region can benefit from this opening point.
 This means chest or abdominal pain as well as shortness of breath and other upper respiratory problems, and digestive or menstrual issues.